What Is Aggregatibacter Actinomycetemcomitans?

 Early diagnosis in any form of periodontitis is critical to ensuring that the disease doesn't worsen.
 Be sure to visit your dentist twice a year so that they can detect any gum problems as early as possible.

-The aim of your dentist's gum treatment is to eliminate these pathogenic bacteria and restore a normal balance of bacteria in your mouth.
+Your dentist will aim to treat periodontitis by removing plaque, tartar, and pathogenic bacteria from your mouth.
 Treatment may include a number of deep cleaning methods, such as scaling and root planing, as the Mayo Clinic explains.
 Other options include tissue regeneration or gum grafts, depending on the severity of your condition.
-Your dental professional will assess you thoroughly to decide which option is best for you or may refer you to a gum specialist known as a periodontologist.
+Your dental professional will assess you thoroughly to decide which option is best for you, or may refer you to a gum specialist known as a periodontist.

 Oral Care Tips for Minimizing Mouth Bacteria